cre·den·tial krəˈden(t)SHəl noun

 “recruitment is based mainly on academic credentials”

 a document or certificate proving a person’s identity or qualifications.

 synonyms: documents, documentation, papers, identity papers, bona fides, ID, ID card, identity card, passport, proof of identity;

 The word credentialing gets thrown around a lot in the business world, but what does it really mean?
 Are you credentialed for your job?
 Usually, credentialing means a verification or validation that a person has the skills, tools, or certifications to perform a job or service.
-Usually credentials are required for liability protection or risk reduction.
-Credentials can vary between different industries as well.
-For instance, credentials required for health workers are different than what is required for a welder or undersea diver.
+Usually, credentials are required for liability protection or risk reduction.
+Credentials can vary among different industries as well.
+For instance, the credentials required for health workers are different than what is required for a welder or undersea diver.
 Most people who have credentials store them either at their house (As a certificate or diploma) or have their credentials stored by an authority such as a university (for a transcript).

 Enter Digital Credentials